 Use the information shown in the updated Dataset page to verify that target and grouping results are as expected.
-If you are satisfied with the grouping results, continue in the Model Build phase Configure section by configuring locations.
+If you are satisfied with the grouping results, continue in the Model Build phase to the Configure section.

 Model Build Phase Configure Section